ygspasov/SwiftCart/README.md

 ### Search

-The user can search for products that match certain keyword thrown the search bar on the main menu.
+Users can search for products that match certain keyword through the search bar on the main menu.

 ![Search](./src/assets/images/readme/search.jpg)